-Nicki Minaj Shares New $450,000 Rolls Royce On Instagram
+Nicki Minaj Shares New $450,000 Rolls-Royce On Instagram

-Nicki Minaj just added a shiny black Rolls Royce to her car collection.
+Nicki Minaj just added a shiny black Rolls-Royce to her car collection.

 Minaj said on her Instagram page that she made her final decision after speaking with rapper Soulja Boy, who is now going by Big Draco as his stage name.
 He appeared on an episode of Minaj’s podcast, Queen Radio, and told her she should get the Rolls-Royce truck over a Range Rover she also had her eye on.
 The “Good Form” rapper then said she wanted to get both because she “couldn’t choose.”
 The video shows an employee of Universal Foreign, where she purchased the car, showing the car’s details to her 99.6 million followers.